rusticlion/Manastorm/manastorm_codebase_dump.md

 Modify Wizard.new (wizard.lua):
 For Ashgar, load and store the idle animation frames.
-Add new properties to the Wizard instance for animation control. function Wizard.new(name, x, y, color)
+Add new properties to the Wizard instance for animation control. function Wizard.new(name, x, y, color, spellbook)
     local self = setmetatable({}, Wizard)
     -- ... (existing properties) ...